timhughes/Migrate-SQLData/README.md

 ## Installation

 1. Clone this repository or download the files.
-2. Place the `MigrateSQLData` folder in your PowerShell module path.
+2. Place the `Migrate-SQLData` folder in your PowerShell module path.
 You can find your module paths by running `$env:PSModulePath`.

 ## Usage